wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 1.8.2 =
+* Fix: Gutenberg breaks traditional admin notices so we remove our admin notices from the edit screen

 = 1.8.1 =
 * New: Allow to show widget ads on homepage but disable all content ads
 * Fix: Widget ads are not counted correctly if the settings were saved incomplete